jeffreykemp/jk64-plugin-reportmap/README.md

 ## INSTALLATION INSTRUCTIONS

-> **NOTE:** if you are upgrading to Release 1.0 from any prior version, some changes will be required to your application to support it as a number of attributes have been removed or changed.
+> **NOTE:** if you are upgrading from any version prior to 1.0 (i.e. 0.*x*), some changes will be required to your application to support it as a number of attributes have been removed or changed.

 1. Download the [latest release](https://github.com/jeffreykemp/jk64-plugin-reportmap/releases/latest)